 The University of Wisconsin Law School has a long tradition of public service and community involvement.
 The Law School is committed to fostering and supporting this tradition through a vast array of public interest-oriented courses, clinical opportunities, student organizations, and guest lectures.
-The Office of Career Services supports students interested in public interest careers through one-on-one counseling, panel discussions on a variety of public interest careers and fellowships, and job postings and career fairs.
+The Office of Career and Professional Development (OCPD) supports students interested in public interest careers through one-on-one counseling, panel discussions on a variety of public interest careers and fellowships, and job postings and career fairs.

 Public Interest Courses & Clinics

 Learn about public interest courses and clinics, including advice on planning your academic program and selecting courses.

 Find out about the Law School's Public Interest Law Foundation (UW-PILF) and other student organizations that work on pubic interest issues.

 The OCPD has created Public Interest Job Search Handbooks to give students general information about the public interest job search process.